Polish Armed Forces in the West: General history

 As for ground troops, some Polish ground units regrouped in southern Scotland.
 These units, as Polish I Corps, comprised the 1st Independent Rifle Brigade, the 10th Motorised Cavalry Brigade (as infantry) and cadre brigades (largely manned by surplus officers at battalion strength) and took over responsibility in October 1940 for the defence of the counties of Fife and Angus; this included reinforcing coastal defences that had already been started.
 I Corps was under the direct command of Scottish Command of the British Army.
 Whilst in this area, the Corps was reorganised and expanded.
 The opportunity to form another Polish army came in 1941, following an agreement between the Polish government in exile and Joseph Stalin, the Soviets releasing Polish soldiers, civilians and citizens from imprisonment.
 From these, a 75,000-strong army was formed in the Soviet Union under General Władysław Anders and informally known as "Anders' Army".
 This army, successively gathered in Bouzoulouk, Samarkand, was later ferried from Krasnovodsk across the Caspian Sea to the Middle East (Iran) where Polish II Corps was formed from it and other units in 1943.

 By March 1944, the Polish Armed Forces in the West, fighting under British command, numbered 165,000 at the end of that year, including about 20,000 personnel in the Polish Air Force and 3,000 in the Polish Navy.
 By the end of the Second World War, they were 195,000 strong, and by July 1945 had increased to 228,000, most of the newcomers being released prisoners-of-war and ex-labor camp inmates.

 The Polish Armed Forces in the West fought in most Allied operations against Nazi Germany in the Mediterranean and Middle East and European theatres: the North African Campaign, the Italian Campaign (with the Battle of Monte Cassino being one of the most notable), the Western European Campaign (from Dieppe Raid and D-Day through Battle of Normandy and latter operations, especially Operation Market Garden).

 After the German Instrument of Surrender, Polish troops took part in occupation duties in the Western Allied Occupation Zones in Germany.
 A Polish town was created: it was first named Lwow, then Maczkow.

 Polish troops were factored into the British 1945 top secret contingency plan, Operation Unthinkable, which considered a possible attack on the Soviet Union in order to enforce an independent Poland.

 Denouncement

-By 1945, there was growing anti-Polish sentiment in Britain, particularly among the trade unions—which feared competition for jobs from Polish immigrants—and from Foreign Secretary Ernest Bevin.
+By 1945, relations between the British government and its exiled Polish counterpart were increasingly tense.
+Britain's Foreign Secretary, Ernest Bevin, prioritized relations with the Soviet Union over the Polish government-in-exile as a way of preventing unrest among the pro-Soviet British working class, in particular its trade unions.
+Bevin and other British officials persuaded the Polish Armed Forces in the West to return to Poland, although none were forcibly returned.
 At the same time, there was British and American concern about a police state being built in Poland.